ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab02.md

 The name should be `spis16-lab02-Name-Name`, e.g. `spis16-lab02-Alex-Chris`.

-### Step 2b: Add the other pair as a collaborator
+### Step 2b: Add the other pair partner as a collaborator

 The pair partner that created the repo will automatically have access.
 That partner needs to add the second partner as a collaborator.

-The instructions to do that are found here: [Github: Adding a collaborator](/topics/github_add_collaborator)
+The instructions to do that are found here: [Github: Adding collaborators](/topics/github_add_collaborators)

 ## Step 3: Cloning a private repo at the bash (Unix) command line